 Is the program open to any college student?

-The program is only open to undergraduate students who are actively enrolled in a degree-granting institution or who will receive their degree in the year they apply and are continuing to a graduate program in the fall of the same year (e.g., master’s degree, veterinary medicine, doctorate).
+The program is only open to undergraduate students who are actively enrolled in a degree-granting institution or who will receive their degree in the year they apply and are continuing to a graduate program. (e.g., master’s degree, veterinary medicine, doctorate).

 Is the summer fellowship paid?